hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-3-interacting-with-nomad.md

 ---
 name: lab-challenge-3.3
-# Lab Challenge 3.3: Running Your First Nomad Job
+# Lab Challenge 3.3: Run Your First Nomad Job

-* Environment contains a Nomad job file `redis.nomad`
+* In this challenge, you'll run your first Nomad job.
-* Using the Nomad CLI, you will...
+* Using the Nomad CLI and UI, you will ...
-    * Start and Stop the redis job
+    * Start and Stop the redis job.
-    * Observe the job status through transitions
+    * Observe the job status through transitions.
-* Using the Nomad UI, you will...
-    * Start and Stop the redis job
+* Instructions:
+    * Click the "Run Your First Nomad Job" challenge of the "Nomad Basics" track.
+    * Then click the green "Start" button.
-    * Observe the job status through transitions
+    * Follow the challenge's instructions.
+    * Click the green "Check" button when finished.

 ???
 * We have a sample job file, called redis.nomad, that you can take a look at